dependency-check-team/dependency-check/SECURITY.md

 The maintainers will get back to you as soon as possible and work with you to evaluate and handle the vulnerability.

-As none of the maintainers have maintenance commitance for this module as part of their day jobs, no promises can be made in how fast a fix can be made.
+As none of the maintainers are maintaining this module as part of their day jobs, no promises can be made in how fast a fix can be made.

 Whenever feasible a patch version fixing the security vulnerability will be released and the reporting user, unless it wishes to stay anonymous, will be credited for their contribution.